matsive/Unity_Robotics_ROS2_Messaging/Documentation/ROS2 Section/Part 2. Building ROS2 Message Package.md

    float64 roty
    float64 rotz
    ```
-9. Go back to ros_ws folder
+8. Go back to ros_ws folder
    ```
    cd ~/ros2_ws
    ```
-10. to build the package which will also install the package into ros2->install directory.
+9. To build the package which will also install the package into ros2->install directory.
 Replaced package name as `matsive_r2msgs`.
    ```
    colcon build --packages-select my_package
    ```